-Selecting a destination for your sports event requires careful consideration of all that a particular region has to offer.
-This includes everything from the food that players and coaches will have to choose from, to the exciting list of entertainment ideas for time spent off the field.
+Selecting a destination for your sports event requires careful consideration of all a particular region has to offer.
+This includes everything from the variety of food that athletes and their families choose to the exciting list of entertainment ideas for time spent off the field.
 You want a place that has it all: the venues, the fun, the food, the culture.
-Why not make this event one for the record books?
-Fortunately, the city of Huntsville has you covered.
-This innovative, vibrant Alabama city has been ranked among the top 10 places to live in the county by U.S. News, and is the ideal destination for those sports planners looking for a city that exudes professionalism and a passion for sports.
+Huntsville and Madison County have you covered.
+Our innovative, vibrant city has been ranked among the top 10 places to live in the county by U.S. News, one of the “52 Places to Go in 2019” by The New York Times and is an ideal, convenient location for planners looking for an area that exudes professionalism and a passion for sports.

 Notable Recent/Upcoming Events

 - Alabama High School Soccer Championships at John Hunt Park (May 10-12, 2018)

 - Southern Zone Long Course Swimming at HSV Aquatics Center (July 31- August 4, 2018)